Best Restaurants for Low Sodium

-Best options for Mexican – This one is tough and oh so painful that I can feel my mouth watering even as I type.
+Best options for Mexican – I can feel my mouth watering now.
 I love all ethnic food, but Tex-Mex was made for me!
 I ask for a bowl of chips with no salt.
 They come piping hot that way too!
 Abuelos serves them with no salt every day!
 I allow 2 Tablespoons of salsa.
 At worst, salsa contains approximately 200 mg in that size of serving.
 The chips will be about another 200 mg.
 Abuelo’s also has salmon, which is great for you with all those Omega Fatty Acids!
 I avoid QDoba ever since I questioned a friend whose kid worked there.
 They cook everything with salt, even the rice.
 You just have to be careful how to order.
 I go with a dish that has corn tortillas since they have almost no sodium.

-Abuelos is a safe bet for me, and so is Borders, but I eat at Taco Bueno or Bell too.
+Abuelos is a safe bet and so is Borders, but I eat at Taco Bueno or Bell too.
 Check out the low sodium fast food blog.
 Avoid Chuys and Chilis.
 They have 2 days worth of sodium in 1 entree.
 I save my sodium all day when eating out for an evening meal.
-I will eat a cheese enchilada with no enchilada sauce for a no fuss easy order.
+Then I will eat a cheese enchilada with no enchilada sauce for a no fuss easy order.
 I DO ask for extra lettuce, tomatoes, and peppers.
 I tell them I am restricted on sodium and to “run it through the garden” for me.
 There are a couple of local places that serve organic vegetables and pride themselves on sustainable living with all their entrees.
 There is one particular Mexican place that I can order 3 or 4 dinners from with zero guilt!
 Uh… that is, one entrée at a time.
 It’s local but if you’re in Tulsa, head to Elote’s.
 When you find a chain that is within healthy liver loving guidelines, shoot it to me in the comments or email.
 Really.